How to Redirect URLs on WordPress

 “Redirects” button highlighted in the left-hand toolbar

-1. Choose the type of redirect:
+Choose the type of redirect:

-• 301: moved permanently and will be the final destination
+• 301: Permanently moved, the final destination

-• 302: found but moved temporarily
+• 302: Found but moved temporarily

-• 451: unavailable for legal reasons
+• 451: Unavailable for legal reasons

 drop-down menu with different redirect types